Real Advent Campaign

 The Real Advent Calendar has a line of the Christmas story behind each window.
 There is also a Fairtrade chocolate behind each window and it is the only calendar to include a 24-page copy of the Christmas story to be read throughout Advent.
 This year, there is also an extra chocolate for Christmas Day.
 The whole calendar is foiled for freshness.

 Advent calendars are popular with children and parents because they help explain the meaning of waiting in a fun way.
 Even adults find them a fun way of connecting with the Christmas story.
-To buy a Real Advent Calendar visit our where to buy page.
+To buy a Real Advent Calendar go here.

 To explore what faith might mean to you visit Alpha